 The New Style G-Shock

-A slim, compact, and simple appearance overturn the notion that G-Shock watches are always massive.
-Heir to the essence of the very first G-Shock from 1983, the GA-2100 series delivers functionally beauty and the ultimate minimalist design for contemporary lifestyles.
+A slim, compact, and simple appearance overturns the notion that G-Shock watches are always massive.
+Heir to the essence of the very first G-Shock from 1983, the GA-2100 series delivers functional beauty and the ultimate minimalist design for contemporary lifestyles.

 Photos by G-Shock.